 Interpret your results with a suitable key performance indicator

 Now you have a forecast, it’s going to be easy to monitor and track your Key Performance Indicators.
 All metrics will be on your chart.
 For example, you might have:

 KPI 1.
 Revenue over the next 12 months.
 The best companies in the world have a hockey stick curve in the cumulative income line, something we are all gunning for!

 KPI 2.
 Net income/profit.
 You must be aware of how much profit you’re likely to make, so you can make informed business decisions.

 KPI 3.
 Net cashflow.
 This helps you identify KPIs that you can’t afford to fall below zero.

-You’ve created a dashboard which will allow you to track and monitor your KPIs and check your business’ performance at a glance.
+You’ve created a dashboard that will allow you to track and monitor your KPIs to feedback to your team or clients and check your organization’s performance at a glance.